-RPA Senior Vice President Judy Belk, Director of Sponsored Projects Jane Levikow and Senior Philanthropic Advisor Joanne Greenstein manage the CEPF program.
+RPA Vice President, Sponsored Projects Jane Levikow and Senior Philanthropic Advisor Joanne Greenstein manage the CEPF program.
 For more information on Rockefeller Philanthropy Advisors, please visit www.rockpa.org.

 Capitol Impact, LLC

-RPA has engaged Capitol Impact, LLC., a Sacramento-based education consulting firm with deep knowledge and expertise in statewide education reform, policy, strategy, research and project management to provide management support to CEPF.
+RPA has engaged Capitol Impact, LLC., a Sacramento-based education consulting firm with deep knowledge and expertise in statewide education reform, policy, strategy, research and project management to provide technical assistance and content expertise to CEPF.
 Capitol Impact has been a close working partner and counsel to The William and Flora Hewlett Foundation and other major educational funders and organizations throughout the state.

 As part of its role with CEPF, Capitol Impact serves as the Fund’s program officer, ensuring successful implementation of the grant program.
 In partnership with RPA, Capitol Impact also provides targeted technical assistance to further leverage the reform-oriented work of awarded grantees.
 Capitol Impact Principals include Jay Schenirer, Christopher Cabaldon and Rick Miller.
+Sasha Horwitz manages the day-to-day operations of CEPF.
 For more information on Capitol Impact, please visit www.capitolimpact.org.